 Causes of Cysts in Chinese Medicine

 Many people ask what herbs or acupressure will remove their cyst; in Chinese medicine you must first determine what caused the cyst to effectively resolve this condition.
 This is not difficult when you break down the different patterns that may lead to a cyst formation as explained here.
 Cysts tend to have an element of Dampness and Internal Dampness is tenacious!
-For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+While cysts may appear periodically or during periods of stress and seem as though they are acute conditions the underlying causes are chronic conditions.
+Therefore, for best outcomes using self-care combine associated Aroma Acu-Sticks® to acu-points and topical remedies when cysts are present for more immediate relief.

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 3